 It began with a phone call from the medical side of the hospital asking for ‘psychiatric assistance’ in the emergency room.
 Marge took the call.
 She went herself and took me along for support.
 We didn’t know what to expect—they hadn’t told her anything over the phone—still, when we arrived, we were a little surprised to find two young nurses and a potbellied policeman standing impassively outside of a woman’s lavatory.
 The three of them seemed bewildered and just stared at us.
 Finally, one of the nurses explained that a woman, brought to the hospital by the policeman, had barricaded herself inside the bathroom.

 I was new, so I just followed Marge’s lead.
 At first, we called to the woman and tried to coax her out, but that didn’t work.
 The woman just shouted obscenities at us.
 Then we attempted to push our way in, but the woman was somehow blocking the door.
 So we tried more coaxing, which went on for another fifteen minutes.
 We tried every argument and promise and lie we could think of, but the woman only became more obscene.
 Among other things, she accused us of wanting to rape her.

 After twenty minutes Marge decided that we weren’t getting anywhere and went to a phone and called our activity therapist, Paul.
 Paul was a handsome, balding man who was six feet four and very athletic.
-His face had a boyish quality about it, but his voice was deep and authoritative.
-Generally he was good natured, but when he was opposed, he could be very dominating.
+Generally he was good-natured, but when he was opposed, he could be very dominating.
 His job required him to organize games and therapeutic exercises for the patients, and his commanding voice and height served him well in this role.

 On the ward it was known that Paul and Marge were in a relationship.
 They tried to keep their romance a secret, but it got out when one of the nurses started asking questions when she noticed Marge take Paul’s hand after a staff meeting.